Support in all current engines.

 coords attributes specify the area.

-shape attribute is an enumerated
+shape attribute is

-for the shape described by the
+gives the coordinates for the shape described by the

 In the circle state,